-The University of Sheffield placement team can help you find short-term and summer placements, both of which are a fantastic way to gain valuable skills and workplace experience.
+The Careers Service can help you find short-term and summer placements, both of which are a fantastic way to gain valuable skills and workplace experience.
 They can also support you in undertaking a year-long placement through the Degree with Employment Experience programme.

 Students in the School of English have a fantastic opportunity to spend all or part of their second year studying abroad at a partner university, either through the Erasmus+ programme or our Study Abroad scheme.